Python comes with a built-in way of collecting profile information, documented at https://docs.python.org/3/library/profile.html.

 documentation does not cover it.
 I have tried to figure this out by looking at

-the sources of the pstats
+the sources of the pstats module,

-the sources of gprof2dot
+the sources of gprof2dot,

 and trying to make sense of the decoded structure, and navigate it.